ShadyNabil8/exam-designer-system/README.md

-# Exam Question Generator
+# Exam Question Generator Created for Intlaq Backend Engineer Role

 This project is a backend system for generating exams based on teacher-defined constraints using genetic algorithms.
-It allows teachers to specify the number of questions from each chapter, difficulty levels, and educational objectives, and it generates an optimized set of questions that meet those constraints.
+It allows teachers to specify the number of questions from each chapter, difficulty levels, and educational objectives, and it uses genetic algorithm to optimize a set of questions that meet those constraints.

 ## Features